cqse/teamscale-javascript-profiler/HOWTO.md

 # Preparing your Application

-Before we can instrument the application for sending coverage information to the coverage collector, the application has to be prepared further:
+Before we can instrument the application for sending coverage information to the coverage collector, the application has to be prepared:
 (1) source maps are needed to map back to the original code, (2) and the content security policy has to be adjusted to allow for sending the coverage information to the collector.

 ## Source Maps

+The code that is executed in the browser does often not correspond to the code written by the developers.
+It can be the result of several transformation steps, for example, compilation (transpilation) from other languages, source code minimization, or bundling.

 The presence of source map files in the code of the test subject ensures that the tested code can be mapped back to the original.